-If we materially breach or default under the Nerviano agreement, Nerviano will have the right to terminate the agreement and we could lose critical license rights, which would materially harm our business.
+If we materially breach or default under the Nerviano Agreements, Nerviano will have the right to terminate the agreement and we could lose critical license rights, which would materially harm our business.

 Our business is substantially dependent upon certain intellectual property rights that we license from Nerviano.
-Therefore, our commercial success will depend to a large extent on our ability to maintain and comply with our obligations under the agreement.
-The agreement may be terminated by Nerviano in the event of an uncured breach by us.
+Therefore, our commercial success will depend to a large extent on our ability to maintain and comply with our obligations under the Agreement.
+The Agreement provides the right to terminate if the Agreement for an uncured breach by us, or if we are insolvent or the subject of a bankruptcy proceeding, or potentially other reasons.
 We expect that other technology in-licenses that we may enter into in the future will contain similar provisions and impose similar obligations on us.
 If we fail to comply with any such obligations such licensor will likely terminate their out-licenses to us, in which case we would not be able to market products covered by these licenses, including our PCM-075 asset.
 The loss of our license with Nerviano with respect to the PCM-075, and potentially other licenses that we enter into in the future, would have a material adverse effect on our business.
-In addition, our failure to comply with obligations under our material in-licenses may cause us to become subject to litigation or other potential disputes under any such license agreements.
+In addition, our failure to comply with obligations under our material inlicenses may cause us to become subject to litigation or other potential disputes under any such license agreements.

-In addition, the Nerviano agreement requires us to make certain payments, including license fees, milestone payments royalties, and other such terms typically required under licensing agreements and these types of technology in-licenses generally could make it difficult for us to find corporate partners and less profitable for us to develop product candidates utilizing these existing product candidates and technologies.
+In addition, the Nerviano Agreement requires us to make certain payments, including license fees, milestone payments royalties, and other such terms typically required under licensing agreements and these types of technology in-licenses generally could make it difficult for us to find corporate partners and less profitable for us to develop product candidates utilizing these existing product candidates and technologies.